 We have my paleo brownies and healthier chocolate chip cookies, but sometimes you just need a very classic (gluten free) chocolate chip cookie recipe filled with butter, refined sugar and all that good stuff.

 They’re buttery, sweet, chewy and everything a cookie should be.
-Plus, they’re totally freezer friendly, nut free and require BASIC pantry staple ingredients, so let’s start, shall we?
+Plus, they’re totally freezer friendly, nut free and require BASIC pantry staple ingredients.
+Try my white chocolate macadamia cookies next!

 If you press your finger on the top slightly, it should leave an indent, but not completely fall apart.
 If your butter had previously been in the fridge, about 20 seconds in the microwave should soften it to this point.